Introduction

 might try to justify their unconscious quest by saying that erotic pleasure

-is natural.
-Thats the real underlying philosophy to the
+is “natural.”
+That’s the underlying philosophy of the Marquis de

-provides the underlying origin of our word sadism.
+provides the origin of our word sadism.
 It all comes down

 as good as any other body.
-And anything goeseven someones
+Anything goes—even someone’s pain—if

-And so, like all natural disasters, a sexual addiction leaves nothing in
+Moreover, like all natural disasters, lust leaves nothing in its path but

 destruction. |